Sponsored Links

 Panic Attacks

-An Overview
+An Overview of panic attacks

-If you are having a panic attack, most likely your heart will pound and you may feel sweaty, weak, faint, or dizzy.
+If you are having panic attacks, most likely your heart will pound and you may feel sweaty, weak, faint, or dizzy.
 Your hands may tingle or feel numb, and you might feel flushed or chilled.
 You may have nausea, chest pain or smothering sensations, a sense of unreality, or fear of impending doom or loss of control.
 You may genuinely believe you're having a heart attack or losing your mind, or on the verge of death.

 "It started 10 years ago, when I had just graduated from college and started a new job.
 I was sitting in a business seminar in a hotel and this thing came out of the blue.
 I felt like I was dying."